-This month we’re focusing on magazines dedicated to the weird and wonderful world of speculative fiction, i.e. fantasy, science fiction, and more broadly any work that features imaginative, unreal elements.
+We love the weird and wonderful world of speculative fiction!
+If you write fantasy, science fiction, horror or even just stories that feature imaginative, unreal elements, here are some great places to submit your work.
 And because prose writers shouldn’t have all the fun, we’ve made sure to include some outlets for speculative-themed poetry.

 What’s great about speculative fiction outlets: many pay semi-pro to pro rates and have generous word limits (lots of options for your long-form stories and novellas).
 What’s not so great: most don’t allow simultaneous submissions.

 To be included on our list, magazines needed to have reasonable response times (generally under three months) and charge no submission fees.
 In ranking, we took into account pay scale, response time and the quality of the publication.

 - Clarkesworld has won Hugo, World Fantasy, and British Fantasy awards.
 Send in your sci-fi and fantasy stories of between 1,000 and 16,000 words to be considered for electronic, print and audio publication.
 They try to respond within two days.
 If you haven’t heard within two weeks, you can query.
 They pay 8-10 cents (US) per word.